-That said, let’s move on to this Monday’s post: Bible study tips for your quiet time on busy days.
+That said, let’s move on to today’s post: Bible study tips for busy days:

 No More Guilt